-- A. (a) The Company has a defined benefit pension plan in accordance with the Labor Standards Law, covering all regular employees' service years prior to the enforcement of the Labor Pension Act on July 1, 2005 and service years thereafter of employees who chose to continue to be subject to the pension mechanism under the Law.
+subject to the pension mechanism under the Law.
 Under the defined benefit pension plan, two units are accrued for each year of service for the first 15 years and one unit for each additional year thereafter, subject to a maximum of 45 units.
 Pension benefits are based on the number of units accrued and the average monthly salaries and wages of the last 6 months prior to retirement.
 The Company contributes monthly an amount equal to 2% of the employees' monthly salaries and wages to the retirement fund deposited with Bank of Taiwan, the trustee, under the name of the independent retirement fund committee.
 Also, the Company would assess the balance in the aforementioned labor pension reserve account by the end of December 31, every year.
-If the account balance is insufficient to pay the pension calculated by the aforementioned method to the employees expected to qualify for retirement in the following year, the Company will make contributions for the deficit by next March. - (b) For the aforementioned pension plan, the Company recognised pension costs both of \$0 for the three-month and nine-month periods ended September 30, 2021 and 2020. - (c) Expected contributions to the defined benefit pension plans of the Company for the year ending December 31, 2021 amounts to \$42.
+If the account balance is insufficient to pay the pension calculated by the aforementioned method to the employees expected to qualify for retirement in the following year, the Company will make contributions for the deficit by next March.

-- B. (a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
+- (b) For the aforementioned pension plan, the Company recognised pension costs both of \$0 for the three-month periods ended March 31, 2022 and 2021. - (c) Expected contributions to the defined benefit pension plans of the Company for the year ending December 31, 2022 amount to \$42. - B. (a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Company contributes monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
-The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The pension costs under defined contribution pension plans of the Company for the three-month and nine-month periods ended September 30, 2021 and 2020, were \$2,226, \$2,251, \$6,714 and \$6,441, respectively.
+The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The pension costs under defined contribution pension plans of the Company For the three-month periods ended March 31, 2022 and 2021, were \$2,540 and \$2,259, respectively.

-(10) Share capital/Treasury shares
+(10) Share capital

-A. As of September 30, 2021, the Company's authorised capital was \$2,600,000, consisting of 260,000 thousand shares of ordinary stock (including 15,000 thousand shares reserved for employee stock options), and the paid-in capital was \$1,849,059 with a par value of \$10 (in dollars) per share.
+As of March 31, 2022, the Company's authorised capital was \$2,600,000, consisting of 260,000 thousand shares of ordinary stock (including 15,000 thousand shares reserved for employee stock options), and the paid-in capital was \$1,849,059 with a par value of \$10 (in dollars) per share.
 All proceeds from shares issued have been collected.
-Movements in the number of the company's ordinary thousand shares outstanding are as follow:
+The number of the company's outstanding ordinary shares was both 184,905,918 as of March31, 2022 and January 1, 2022.